vu-rdm-tech/yoda-vu-nl/functions/User-management.md

 Top-level folders starting with the prefix 'research-' delimit a data compartment.
 The folder is named after the Yoda group.
 All the files and folders underneath this top-level folder are visible and accessible only to the group.

-The Yoda data manager can create an additional compartment should you need to collaborate with a different set of researchers.
+The Yoda data manager can create additional compartments should you need to collaborate with a different set of researchers.
-To be granted the privilege of creating your own groups, please contact the Yoda data manager.
+To be able to do this yourselves, please also contact the Yoda data manager.

 Some general remarks on Yoda groups: